opendatasoft/ods-documentation-landing-page/ods-tutorial/source/tutorials/dashboard/index.rst

 .. rst-class:: block-step

-    22 _ Save your page and click the Open page button: our page now has a title!
+    22 + :tutorial-keycap:`Save` your page and click the Open page button: our page now has a title!

 [screenshot page with title]